kudkudak/python-for-data-processing/README.md

 * L8, L9 introduce basic concepts how to process and plot data using pandas/matplotlib/seaborn
 * L10 shows how to do basic data exploration
 * L11 introduces BeautifulSoup and basic ML concepts
+* L12 talks about pitfalls of hypothesis testing

 ## Used datasets